-3rd semester - competence module 3 Grade 6 Learning content • Information and communication in the nervous system (stimulus reception, excitation conduction, processing, influence of drugs) Information and communication in the endocrine system • Importance of meiosis for sexual reproduction • Sexuality as a biological, social and ethical phenomenon Human embryonic development and possible reproductive manipulations Networked systems: ecology, economy and sustainability 4th semester - competence module 4 Learning content • Ecosystems (material and energy cycles, environmental factors, succession, convergence phenomena) Environmental problems (e.g. climate change) and possible solutions within the framework of sustainable development Functioning of the immune system and effects of disorders (e.g. allergies, AIDS) Behavioral biology Composition and structure of the earth, geodynamic forces of formation
+- Information and communication in the nervous system (stimulus reception, excitation conduction, processing, influence of drugs) - Information and communication in the endocrine system - Importance of meiosis for sexual reproduction - Sexuality as a biological, social and ethical phenomenon - Human embryonic development and possible reproductive manipulations - Networked systems: ecology, economy and sustainability

+4th semester - competence module 2

+Learning content

-Grade 7 5th semester - competence module 5 (if Biology and Environment is taught in 7th grade) Learning content Parasitism and symbiosis Pathogens (bacteria, viruses, fungi, protozoa, multicellular organisms) Selected examples of infectious diseases, hygiene measures and prophylaxis Civilization diseases (e.g. cardiovascular diseases, stress diseases, cancer) Health promotion measures, role of microorganisms in human health 6th semester - competence module 6 (if Biology and Environment is taught in 7th grade) Movement systems in plants and animals Structure and function of the skeleton and muscles Origin and organization of biological diversity Systematics and taxonomy Characteristics of sustainable development (based on a selected regional and/or global example) Grade 8 7th semester Learning content Cytological and molecular basis of heredity Biochemical processes in protein synthesis (transcription, translation, regulation of gene activity, epigenetics) Rules of inheritance and human genetics Evolutionary mechanisms; chemical and biological evolution, theories of evolution 8th semester Learning content Biotechnological processes, their application and possible effects; Science and Bioethics History of human development Evolution as the basis for the diversity of organisms and for the change in ecosystems, organs and cellular structures
+- Ecosystems (material and energy cycles, environmental factors, succession, convergence phenomena) - Environmental problems (e.g. climate change), their causes and sustainable solutions - Functioning of the immune system and effects of disorders (e.g. allergies, AIDS) - Behavioral biology - Composition and structure of the earth, geodynamic forces of formation - Cytological and molecular basis of heredity - Biochemical processes in protein synthesis (transcription, translation, regulation of gene activity, epigenetics) - Rules of inheritance and human genetics - Evolutionary mechanisms; chemical and biological evolution - Biotechnological processes, their application and possible effects; Science and Bioethics - History of human development; evolution theories - Evolution as the basis for the diversity of organisms and for the change in ecosystems, organs and cellular structures